viadeo/tetra-ui/README.md

 #### Installing required Node packages

-In case you do not have them installed
+In case you do not have them installed:

 	npm install -g grunt
 	npm install -g less